Useful DMV information

 How to choose a reputable driving school

-Another great source to find out information on driving school is word of mouth.
-Talk to friends, relatives or other parents before committing to a school.
-Although price is an important factor as a consumer, price should not be determining factor in choosing a driving school.
-It has been argued that the skill to drive is one of the most important skills that a person can possess.
-Driving school is an investment in education.
-Also, consider driving schools belonging to the Driving School Association of CA and Driving School Association of the Americas.
+Word of mouth is another valuable way to gather information about driving schools.
+Speak with friends, relatives, or other parents before making a commitment.
+While cost is an important consideration, it should not be the sole factor in choosing a driving school.
+Driving is considered one of the most essential skills a person can have, and investing in a quality driving school is an investment in your education.
+Additionally, consider schools that are members of the Driving School Association of California or the Driving School Association of the Americas.

 Practicing With a Learner’s Permit